top of page

 Fulfils requirement

-• How meaningful consultations are also sought in the supply chain, for example through interviews with workers during visits and audits or worker voice programs, and how information is obtained from credible and independent sources if direct consultations are not possible.
+• How meaningful consultations are also sought in the supply chain, for example through employee interviews during visits and audits or worker voice programs.

 Does not fulfil requirement